heapsource/fire/docs/specs/priest.v.1.0.md

 ### @equals

-Compares the items of an array or the values of the first-level keys of an object in the input and returns true if all of them are equal, otherwise returns false.
+Returns true if all the comparable values are equal, otherwise returns false.
+A hint with 'strict' can force the expression to compare types too, by default this is turned off.
+If operand doesn't have at least two comparable values it will return undefined.
 Ignores any input.

+#### Non-Strict Sample:

+    {
+		"@equals": ['1',1] // Returns true
+    }

+#### Strict Sample:

+    {
+		"@equals(strict)": ['1',1] // Returns false
+    }

 ### @notEquals

-Compares the items of an array or the values of the first-level keys of an object in the input and returns true if all of them are not equal, otherwise returns false.
+Returns true if all the comparable values are not equal, otherwise returns false.
+A hint with 'strict' can force the expression to compare types too, by default this is turned off.
+If operand doesn't have at least two comparable values it will return undefined.
 Ignores any input.

+#### Non-Strict Sample:

+    {
+		"@notEquals": ['1',1] // Returns false
+    }

+#### Strict Sample:

+    {
+		"@notEquals(strict)": ['1',1] // Returns true
+    }

 ### @or